SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Having large amounts of information doesn't mean we are well-informed.
 Authors and we don't always have the same objectives, so not everything they write is useful in its entirety.
 Excess only makes studying more cumbersome due to data or facts repetition, especially in the current era, where, with large volumes of information, what we get is more than we can ever need and often redundant.
 Extraction is a task that also involves eliminating unnecessary information.
 Developing the skill of separating the significant from the insignificant has become an indispensable skill in learning.

-The first step to consider is *What do you expect from the material?* After analyzing the text, we should ask ourselves what the general idea presented is, how it is presented and why it matters.
+The first step to consider is *What do we expect from the material?* After analyzing the text, we should ask ourselves what the general idea presented is, how it is presented and why it matters.
 With a clear goal, we can identify the information we are looking for and then extract it.
 We prepare ourselves for what we are about to study.
 We ask ourselves why we need to learn it; this will help us maintain our focus while delving into hours of study material.
 Next, we read the headings provided by the author, analyze the text's structure, and how the information is presented.
 We should never lose our sense of direction while studying, keeping in mind where we are coming from and where we are going.

 The ability to extract what is important is measured by three skills.
 The first is to **eliminate** any redundant or repeated information and trivial details.
 The second is the ability to **summarize** the study material into a sentence or a short paragraph.
 Finally, we have the skill to **replace** lists of elements, images or concepts with a single term.
 Mastering these skills ensures that we have identified the important information in the text, and with practice, it will improve our ability to perform these tasks.